Nakula: Birth and early years

 Due to Pandu's inability to bear children (because of the curse of Rishi Kindama), Kunti had to use the boon given by Sage Durvasa to give birth to her three children.
 She shared the boon with Pandu's second wife, Madri, who invoked the Ashvini Kumaras to beget Nakula and Sahadeva, as twins.
 Madri committed self immolation, called Sati when her husband died and entrusted her children's care to Kunti.
 Despite different divine paternal parentage these five children, first three of Kunti – Yudhisthira, Bhima and Arjuna- and latter two of Madri – Nakula and Sahadeva, were called Pandavas, or sons of Pandu.
 Nakula was known to be the most handsome person in the Kuru lineage.

 In his childhood, Nakula mastered his skills in fencing and knife throwing under his father Pandu and a hermit named Suka at the Satasringa ashram.
-Later, Pandu lost his life when he attempted to make love with his wife, Madri.
+Later, Pandu lost his life when he attempted to have sex with his wife, Madri.
 She committed suicide.
 Thus, Nakula along with his brothers moved to Hastinapura where he was brought up by Kunti.
 Kunti loved him as much as her own sons.

 Nakula greatly improved his archery and swordplay skills under the tutelage of Drona.
 Nakula turned out to be an accomplished wielder of the sword.
 Along with the other Pandava brothers, Nakula was trained in religion, science, administration, and military arts by the Kuru preceptors Kripacharya and Dronacharya.
 He was particularly skilled at horse-riding.